loconsta/GoodMovieWithoutMoney/_includes/tabs/genre.md

-<p align="justify"> We now want to focus on genre.
+### Genre
+<p align="justify"> As the choice of the genre is an determinant feature to produce a movie, we have focused on this characteristic.
 In the next plot we want to give an idea of the different genres present in the data set.
-We remark that drama, documentary and comedy movies are extremely present compared to other categories such as thriller movies.
-We have to keep this into account when we do our analysis. </p>
+We remark that drama, documentary and comedy movies are extremely present compared to other categories such as thriller movies. </p>

 <center>
   {% include images/overall_genre_distr.html %}
 </center>

-We explore our three variables, rating, budget and revenue, for each genre:
+As we are interested in the rating, the budget and the revenue variables, we have explored each of them for each genre:

 <p align="center">
   <img src="images/RRB_genre_CIs.png" />
 </p>

 <p align="justify">  From these representations we remark that genres with highest rating are in order: biography, western and war.
-Biography movies have a significantly higher rating than the others, except for western and war films.
-Concerning the revenue, the highest is obtained by the adventure category and the lowest with documentaries.
-This last category also has a lower budget and revenue than the others.</p>
+Documentaries have the lowest budget and revenue but are very well graded.
+Otherwise, Western and war movies generate high revenue and are well-graded.
+On the other hand, the adventure category shows the highest revenue and budget but is not particularly well rated.</p>

 <p align="justify"> Another value which would be interesting to look at is what we can call rentability: the ratio between revenue and budget.
 In fact a high revenue alone does not tell us a lot of information, it is better to understand how many times the revenue is bigger that the budget.
-Below we have the figure displaying the rentability in log scale, this is way the standard deviation is sometime negative.</p>
+Below we have the figure displaying the rentability in log scale.
+Documentaries have the highest ratio, followed by horror films, while animation categories have the lowest. </p>

 <center>
   {% include images/median_rentability_by_genre.html %}
 </center>

 <p align="justify">Until now, the analyses have covered the entire time period from 1959 to 2021.
-Now, it would be interesting to understand how genres evolve over time.
+To better understand our period, we analyzed the genre's evolution over time.
 A general decrease in rating score was perceived in a first analysis.
-Is it the case for all movie’s genre, and is this decrease significant? we divide the movies into two periods, with 2000 as the cut-off point, when an increase in the number of movies is observed.
+However, is it the case for all movie’s genre?
+The movies has been divided into two periods, with 2000 as the cut-off point, when an increase in the number of movies is observed.
 The next figure reports the results on rating, revenue and budget, before and after the cut-off.</p>

 <p align="center">
   <img src="images/old_recent_CIs.png" />
 </p>

-<p align="justify"> Romance, mystery, horror, history, documentary, comedy, biography, and animation movies were significantly better rated before 2000.
-Action movies and science-fiction show a (non-significant)  increase in rating score.
-All the other categories display a non-significant decrease of the average rating score.
-The trend is similar for all genres, the ratings are decreasing.</p>

-<p align="justify"> No movies show significant increase in their revenue, whereas romance, history, drama, crime, comedy, and biography movies have a significant decrease.</p>

-<p align="justify"> Science fiction, adventure, and action movies show a significant increase in budget, whereas romance and drama movies undergo a significant decrease in their budget. </p>

-<p align="justify"> Thus, a significant increase in budget (such as for action, adventure, and science fiction movies) does not reflect a significant increase in the revenue.
-In the second period, it seems harder to create movies as good as in the past.
-This could be due to the increasing competition.</p>
+<p align="justify"> Concerning the rating and the revenue, the trend is similar for all genres: the ratings are decreasing (except for action movies), and no movies show a significant increase in their revenue.
+Science fiction, adventure, and action movies show a significant increase in budget, whereas romance and drama movies undergo a significant decrease in their budget.
+Thus, a significant increase in budget does not reflect a significant increase in revenue.
+In the second period, it seems harder to create movies as good as in the past, which could be due to the increasing competition.</p>